 This prize is for a student essay, project, performance or exhibition that best exemplifies the contribution of HASS to our understanding of our nation and us.
 The nominated work must have been completed between 1 January 2018 and 31 December 2018.
 Honours/post-graduate/doctoral theses are not eligible.
 Students enrolled at any level in any Australian tertiary educational institution are eligible to be nominated.
 Self-nominations are welcome.
 Nominators should provide sufficient evidence to allow judges to assess their work.
 The nature of this evidence is up to the nominator (for e.g.: critical reviews, impact assessments).
 All works must be in English.
 The application form needs to be submitted along with five copies each of the nomination statement (including a Title and Summary - no more than 200 words), all supporting materials, and identification documents proving the nominee’s student status (valid student ID/most recent student ID if the nominee has graduated).
 These materials will not be returned to applicants.
 Incomplete applications will not be considered.

-Professor Trevor Burnard, Head of School & Professor of History, School of Historical & Philosophical Studies, The University of Melbourne
+Professor Trevor Burnard, The University of Melbourne

 Dr Katherine Ellinghaus, La Trobe University

 Professor Barbara de la Harpe, University of Southern Queensland

 Emeritus Fellow Colin Steele, ANU College of Arts and Social Sciences, Former ANU Librarian

 Dr Helen Sykes AM, Future Leaders